citp/privacy-policy-historical/b/be/bea/beautylish.com.md

 **Third party services.** We allow you to access third party services, such as Facebook and Twitter, to share your selected Public Content with those services, and import information about who you are connected with on those other services so you can connect with them on the Services.
 You can always opt out on your Beautylish account page.
 Some of those third party services may also provide us with information from your accounts there to enhance and personalize your use of this Services.
 For example, you can allow Facebook to tell us who your Facebook friends are so you can follow their activity on Beautylish.
 You can also further modify your privacy settings with those other services directly.
 For example, you can adjust your privacy setting on Facebook here to prevent your Facebook friends from sharing information about you from their Facebook accounts with Beautylish.

+**Usage Data.** We may also collect information how the Services are accessed and used.
+“Usage Data” is data collected automatically either generated by the user of the Services or from the Service infrastructure itself.
+This Usage Data may include information such as your computer’s Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Services that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.

-**Activity and log data.** We automatically store information related to your use of the Services, such as the pages you view on the Services, your browser type, IP address, requested URL, browser language, referring URL, and the date and time of your visits.
-We use this type of information to administer the Services and provide the better service to you.
+We use this type of information to administer the Services and provide better service to you.
 We also use this information in the aggregate to perform statistical analyses of user behavior and characteristics in order to measure interest in and use of the various areas of the Services or to manage or improve the Services.

 **Cookies.** We send cookies to your computer in order to uniquely identify your browser and improve the quality of our service.
 "Cookies" refer to small pieces of information that a websites sends to your computer's hard drive while you are viewing the Services.
 We may use both session cookies (which expire once you close your browser) and persistent cookies (which stay on your computer until you delete them).
 Persistent cookies can be removed by following your browser help file directions.
 If you choose to disable cookies, some areas of the Services may not work properly or at all.
 Our cookies are linked to your information, such as your name, email address and password.
 We enable some of our business partners to use cookies in conjunction with your use of the Services.
 We have no access to or control over the use of these cookies.
 These cookies collect information about your use of the Services, such as where you came from, which pages you visited within the Services, and possibly other sites you visit if those sites cooperate with the same third party, but do not collect your name, email address, contact information or other personally identifiable information that by itself would allow the third party to identify or contact you.